osmandapp/docs/content/osmand/map/track-context-menu.md

 {% ios %}

+{% note %}
 This feature doesn't exist for iOS version of OsmAnd.
+{% endnote %}

 {% endios %}

 ### GPS filter

-A user can filter points of a GPX track by Smoothing, Speed, Altitude, Min GPS Precision.
+A user can filter points of a GPX track by Smoothing, Speed, Altitude, Min GPS Precision for saving new track without excluded points.

 {% data reusables.general.android-ios-switcher %}